 NEW SECTION

 WAC 480-100-XXX Electronic information.
-With the prior consent of the customer or applicant, a company may provide bills, notices of tariff revisions, or bill inserts including inserts containing information required to be provided to customers or applicants by statute, rule, or commission order by electronic means, social media, etc. instead of the use of paper copies sent by U.S. Mail.
+With the prior consent of the customer or applicant, a company may provide bills, notices of tariff revisions, or bill inserts including inserts containing information required to be provided to customers or applicants by statute, rule, or commission order by electronic means, which may include, but is not limited to the use of email, electronic data interface, the Internet, social media, and text messages, instead of the use of paper copies sent by U.S. Mail.

-(1) All documents provided electronically must meet the requirements for format, due dates, calculation of due dates, minimum timeframes, and any other requirements specified within WAC 480-100.
+(1) Format of electronic documentation.
+All documents provided electronically must meet the requirements for format, due dates, calculation of due dates, minimum timeframes, and any other requirements specified within WAC 480-100.
 Electronic documents will be treated the same as documents that are mailed within the state of Washington for the purposes of calculating due dates and minimum timeframes.
+Electronic notices for proposed tariff changes of increased rates or restriction of access to services, and public hearings will be marked IMPORTANT INFORMATION REGARDING YOUR UTILITY COMPANY in the subject line.

 (2) Verification of consent.
-The company must obtain prior written or electronic consent to provide prescribed documents electronically (consent letter).
+The company must obtain electronic consent from the customer prior to providing bills, notices of tariff revisions, or bill inserts electronically.
+At a minimum, the customer must acknowledge understanding of the following before the company may provide documents electronically:

-The consent letter must not be combined on the same document or on the same screen or web page with any other information.
-The company must retain the consent letter as a permanent part of the customer’s account records to serve as verification of the customer’s authorization to receive selected documents electronically.
-The documentation of the consent must be made available to the customer and to the commission upon request at no charge.
-The consent letter must confirm the following information from the customer:

-(a) The customer’s name, telephone number, address, and e-mail address;

-(b) The decision to change;

-(c) The customer understands that signing the consent letter allows the company to provide bills, notices of tariff revisions, or bill inserts including inserts containing information required to be provided to customers or applicants by statute, rule, or commission order by electronic means instead of the use of paper copies sent by U.S. Mail;
+(a) That Bills, notices of tariff revisions, or bill inserts including inserts containing information required to be provided to customers or applicants by statute, rule, or commission order will be sent electronically rather than in paper format through the U.S. Mail;

-(d) The company will provide upon request, a paper copy of any document sent electronically at no additional charge.
-The customer may also request to revert to paper delivery at no additional charge.
+(b) The company will provide upon request, a paper copy of any document sent electronically at no additional charge; and

-(3) Electronic notices for proposed tariff changes of increased rates or restriction of access to services, and public hearings will be marked URGENT NOTICE in the subject line.
+(c) The customer may opt out of receiving documents electronically at any time and revert to receiving documents in paper format through the U.S. Mail at no additional charge.

+(3) Retention of consent.
+Documentation confirming a customer’s acceptance to participate in electronic delivery of bills, notices of tariff revisions, or bill inserts must be made available to the customer or to the commission upon request at no charge.

-(4) The following documents may not be provided solely by electronic means:
+(4) Documents requiring paper delivery.
+The following documents may not be provided solely by electronic means:

 (a) Notices of disconnection; and